ThisisRDSharma/Siddu-/README.md

 Green (Stable): The value is within ±2 standard deviations of the rolling average of the previous two quarters, indicating no significant drift.

 Red (Critical): The value is outside ±2 standard deviations of the rolling average of the previous two quarters, signaling a potential shift in alert patterns that requires further investigation.

+The results indicate that the Alert-to-Transaction Ratio has remained stable across quarters, with minimal deviation from the rolling average.
+Since the absolute percentage difference for Q3 (2.43%) and Q4 (5.61%) falls within the Green threshold, there are no signs of significant drift in alert generation.